-When read together with our Ethical Investment Policy and our Responsible Investment Statement (see below), the SIPO provides a complete picture of the investment policy and objectives of the Scheme and of our investment philosophy.
+When read together with our Ethical Investment Policy, the SIPO provides a complete picture of the investment policy and objectives of the Scheme and of our investment philosophy.

 The SIPO:

 - specifies the Trustee's overall investment objectives for the Scheme; - details the Scheme's investment strategy; - records the allocation of responsibilities as between the Trustee and its Investment Committee; - specifies the terms of the investment mandates and constraints to be observed by the Investment Committee; and - details the process to follow in the event of a breach of the SIPO.